 Looking for a place to unplug from the hustle of work back home?
 A place you and your kids can slow down together, and reconnect with natural tranquility?

 The Bahamas’ Out Islands, like the Eleuthera Islands and Abacos Islands are uncrowded and remote.
 Your kids will enjoy the natural attractions like hermit crabs, colorful reef fish, and spacious beaches.
+Try some local Bahamas food at an authentic island restaurant.
 No ultra all-inclusive mega resorts or garish water slides to take away from the moment.

 4. Its Highly Accessible from the US